moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 - Create a content model for SEO.
 - Add a field `Title` that should be only used to identify the model, e.g. "Homepage SEO".
-- Add a SEO field (not-rich long text) to the model.
+- Add a SEO field (json) to the model.
 Here, the SEO related tags (title, meta, etc.) will be defined in a _json_ format like so:

 ```json
 {